ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     });
     ```

-0. Configure Passport
+0. Configure Passport.

     The strategy, configured in the previous step, is utilized by Passport for performing the authentication requests and handling the results.
 After successful authentication and authorization, the user data retrieved from the OP is stored in a local session and is attached to the request object in subsequent requests.
-In addition to the comments below, please consult with the [Passport Sessions](https://github.com/jaredhanson/passport#sessions) documentation on maintaining persistent login data in a Passport application.
+In addition to the comments below, please consult the [Passport Sessions](https://github.com/jaredhanson/passport#sessions) documentation on maintaining persistent login data in a Passport application.

-    Note, that in this example the entire user object defined in the strategy callback is stored in the session.
-Typically, you'd probably want to store only a user identifier in the session and retrieve the rest of the data from a local store, e.g. a database, in subsequent requests.
+    Note that in this example the entire user object defined in the strategy callback is stored in the session.
+Typically, you'd probably want to store only a user identifier in the session and retrieve the rest of the data from a local store, such as a database, in subsequent requests.

     ```javascript
     /* index.js */